-Costa Rica- National PES programme
+Costa Rica- National Payment for Environmental Services (PES) programme

 Summary